Potjaman Na Pombejra: Transferring Shares to children who reached maturity

-There has been controversy on whether there is any hidden interest when Thaksin and Potjamn transferred their Shin Corp. shares to their children.
+There has been controversy on whether there is any hidden interest when Thaksin and Potjaman transferred their Shin Corp. shares to their children.
 Panthongtae and Pinthongtharn Shinawatra were accused of being nominees of their parents.
 Potjaman transferred her shares to Parnthongtae was said to have been a setup.
 For Panthongtae's case, the shares have been sold to him at cost price.
-Prior the transfer, Panthongtae had written an agreement to settle a ฿4.5billion baht debt for buying 300 million shares of Thai Military Bank(TMB) to Potjaman.
+Prior the transfer, Panthongtae had written an agreement to settle a ฿4.5billion baht debt for buying 300 million shares of Thai Military Bank (TMB) to Potjaman.
 In which the real value of TMB share at that time was ฿1.5billion baht.
 This means that there has been a “fake debt” worth of ฿3billion baht.

-The Assets Examination Committee (AEC) later revealed that Panthongtae's account that receives Shin Corp. dividend has been transferring money to Potjamn's account exceeds the debt to ฿1.1Billion baht.
+The Assets Examination Committee (AEC) later revealed that Panthongtae's account that receives Shin Corp. dividend has been transferring money to Potjaman's account exceeds the debt to ฿1.1Billion baht.

 Pintongtha was accused of being another nominee of her parents.
 In response to the accusation, she said that her mother gave her a certain amount of money to buy Shin Corp. shares from her brother, Panthongtae.
-Potjamn gave money to her daughter to buy 367 million shares of Shin Corp. which leaves Panthongtae an equal number of shares.
-Pintongtha's account has been receiving dividend from Shin Corp and there has not been any transaction between Pintongtha's account and Potjamn's account.
+Potjaman gave money to her daughter to buy 367 million shares of Shin Corp. which leaves Panthongtae an equal number of shares.
+Pintongtha's account has been receiving dividend from Shin Corp and there has not been any transaction between Pintongtha's account and Potjaman's account.
 However, the money was used to buy SC Asset shares from WinMark worth of ฿71 million baht and buy shares from another five real-estate firms from two funds in 2004 worth of ฿485 million baht.

-DSI, AEC, and Securities and Exchange Commission later revealed common information that WinMark and the two funds are owned by Thaksin and Potjamn Shinawatra.
+DSI, AEC, and Securities and Exchange Commission later revealed common information that WinMark and the two funds are owned by Thaksin and Potjaman Shinawatra.
 Potjaman responded the accusation that she did not own Winmark, neither her husband.
 The company is however owned by a real-estate firm from the middle east.

-Royal decorations

-Khunying Potjaman has received the following royal decorations in the Honours System of Thailand: